Journal articles

 Summary

 Recent evidence suggests that support for far-right parties is growing among young men across Western democracies.
 While existing research addresses far-right support among middle-aged and older men, explanations for its growing appeal among younger men remain limited.
 Economic accounts stress gendered insecurity and status decline, while cultural approaches highlight backlash against changing gender norms.
 However, we know little about whether and how these processes interact.
 This paper proposes a new theoretical framework that integrates economic insecurity, masculinity, and support for the far-right.
 We argue that conservative young men hold expectations of upward mobility in line with traditional gender norms.
 Economic insecurity undermines these expectations, threatening masculine identity by generating a mismatch between the idealized provider role and their perceived ability to fulfill it.
 To resolve the resulting dissonance, young men adopt both externalized, aggressive strategies, such as hostile sexism and far-right support and internalized, defensive strategies, such as rejecting their own provider role.
 We test this argument using observational causal evidence and a survey experiment.
-Our findings advance the understanding of the drivers of youth support for the far-right and inform strategies to safeguard democratic stability.
+Our findings advance understanding of the drivers of youth support for the far right and inform strategies to safeguard democratic stability.

 Which Workers Vote for the Conservative Right?
 Working Class Electoral Behaviour in the 2015, 2017 and 2019 UK General Elections